 - Digital reputation

 All of the above, and more, accurately indicate just how customer-centric your business is.
-In essence, to create a customer-centric strategy for your moving business means to make data-driven decisions with customers in mind.
+In essence, creating a customer-centric strategy for your moving business means making data-driven decisions with customers in mind.
 Taking proactive steps to maximize the customer experience quality is what truly makes such strategies shine and ensures sustainability.
 This concept, then, begins and ends with acquiring customer data and acting on it to streamline and personalize their experience.
 Which is exactly what CRM software is designed to do.

 Create a customer-centric strategy for your moving business, step by step

 With the above definition in mind, let us define the 3-step process of becoming customer-centric.
 It doesn’t simply hinge on collecting and analyzing data, of course – it’s a long process that requires effort.

 #1: Collect customer data

 First and foremost, you will need precise, accurate, and actionable data on your customers.
 This step includes two distinct data categories; customer interaction analytics and customer feedback.